Eschatologue/CM_wiki/docs/class/magus/traveler.md

 ### Level 3: Temporal Shift

-*You can alter the passage of time to undo any mistakes and missteps you may make.*
+*"You can alter the passage of time to undo any mistakes and missteps you may make."*{.quote}

 Whenever you fail a D20 Test, you can take a **:rsc-r: Reaction**{.rsc} to re-roll your d20.
 You must use this new result.